lijun99/isce2-install/README.md

        ln -sf libzstd.so.1.3.7 libzstd.so.1

-4. Download isce2 for github or prepare your own version
+4. Download isce2 for GitHub or prepare your own version

        # create a directory to save source files
        mkdir -p ${HOME}/tools/src